 Your sensitivity likely makes you extremely intuitive – radically so, I’d say.
 Sometimes we’re so wrapped up in dismissing our sensitivity that we shove our intuition aside in the process.
 Don’t, it’s an amazing thing to be so in tuned with the world around you.

 People who follow their intuition the most, without letting themselves get in their own way, seem to achieve endlessly.
-Your intuition is your guide, it’s your compass, it’s incredibly accurate, but it will go haywire if you surround it with negative self-depricating mental magnets (trust me, I know!).
+Your intuition is your guide, it’s your compass, it’s incredibly accurate, but it will go haywire if you surround it with negative self-deprecating mental magnets (trust me, I know!).

 When you feel your intuition pointing you in a certain direction, stop and listen.
 Pay attention and honor it.
 As your mental magnets start attacking, stop yourself and focus only on the intuition, let it guide you.